godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Auxiliary Buildings

 - Company
-	- Means: the measure of
+	- A Company Building generates *X* trait at the cost of *Y* trait.
+		- X Traits:
+		- Y Traits:
+			-